cloud-carbon-footprint/cloud-carbon-footprint/README.md

   ```
 - Specify the services and regions that the tool runs on in [server/src/application/Config.json](./server/src/application/Config.json)

+###GCP Credentials
+- request service account credentials from Dan
+- set the GOOGLE_APPLICATION_CREDENTIALS env variable to the location of your credentials file.
+see https://cloud.google.com/docs/authentication/getting-started for more details.
 ## Run

 ### Client and Server (with mock data)